syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ### Track changes in Word-to-PDF conversion

-The following code sample shows how to preserve revision marks in a generated PDF when converting Word documents with tracked changes or revisions
+The following code sample shows how to preserve revision marks in a generated PDF when converting Word documents with tracked changes or revisions.

 {% tabs %}